 Types of Curtains

-The different types of curtains depending on the light filtering levels are :
+The different types of curtains based on how much light they let through are :

 Sheer curtain or net curtain is made from translucent fabric such as cotton lace or loosely woven polyester.